Best Aluminium Profile (8020) Sim Rigs 2023: Buyers Guide

-An aluminium profile sim rig is often known as an 8020 sim rig.
-This refers to the size of aluminium profile that is used.
-Despite the name 8020, most sim rigs actually use a wide variety of aluminium profile sizes.
-These included 40x40mm, 40x80mm, 40x120mm and even 40x160mm.
+An aluminium profile rig is often known as an 8020 sim rig.
+This traditionally refers to the size of the aluminium profile used.
+Despite the name 8020, most sim rigs actually use a wide variety of aluminium profile sizes, including 40x40mm, 40x80mm, 40x120mm, and even 40x160mm.

-Sim racing with powerful direct drive wheel bases can often make sim rigs vibrate and flex during heavy use.
-When your sim rig flexes, it introduces movement which can interfere with the force feedback that the wheel base is producing.
+Sim racing with powerful direct drive wheel bases can often make sim rigs vibrate and flex because of the high torque produced from the wheel’s motor.
+When your sim rig flexes, it introduces movement that can interfere with the force feedback that the wheel base is producing.
 This can lead to the force feedback being slightly watered down.
 It’s also not good for your sim rig, as constant flexing can cause structural weakness over time.

 8020 sim rigs are incredibly popular with a large number of sim racers, but that doesn’t mean they aren’t without their drawbacks.
 As with all products, there are a variety of pros and cons to weigh up before purchasing an 8020 sim rig.